Gate array: Alternatives

 Indirect competition arose with the development of the field-programmable gate array (FPGA).
-Xilinx was founded in 1984 and its first products were much like early gate arrays, slow and expensive, fit only for some niche markets.
-However, Moore's Law quickly made them a force and by the early 1990s were seriously disrupting the gate array market.
+Xilinx was founded in 1984, and its first products were much like early gate arrays, slow and expensive, fit only for some niche markets.
+However, Moore's law quickly made them a force and, by the early 1990s, were seriously disrupting the gate array market.

-Designers still wished for a way to create their own complex chips without the expense of full-custom design, and eventually this wish was granted with the arrival of not only the FPGA, but complex programmable logic device (CPLD), metal configurable standard cells (MCSC), and structured ASICs.
-Whereas a gate array required a back end semiconductor wafer foundry to deposit and etch the interconnections, the FPGA and CPLD had user programmable interconnections.
+Designers still wished for a way to create their own complex chips without the expense of full-custom design, and eventually, this wish was granted with the arrival of not only the FPGA, but complex programmable logic device (CPLD), metal configurable standard cells (MCSC), and structured ASICs.
+Whereas a gate array required a back-end semiconductor wafer foundry to deposit and etch the interconnections, the FPGA and CPLD had user-programmable interconnections.
 Today's approach is to make the prototypes by FPGAs, as the risk is low and the functionality can be verified quickly.
-For smaller devices, production cost are sufficiently low.
-But for large FPGAs, production is very expensive, power hungry, and in many cases do not reach the required speed.
-To address these issues, several ASIC companies like BaySand, Faraday, Gigoptics and others offer FPGA to ASIC conversion services.
+For smaller devices, production costs are sufficiently low.
+But for large FPGAs, production is very expensive, power-hungry, and in many cases, do not reach the required speed.
+To address these issues, several ASIC companies like BaySand, Faraday, Gigoptics, and others offer FPGA to ASIC conversion services.

 Decline

 While the market boomed, profits for the industry were lacking.
 Semiconductors underwent a series of rolling recessions during the 1980s that created a boom-bust cycle.
-The 1980 and 1981–1982 general recessions were followed by high interest rates that curbed capital spending.
-This reduction played havoc on the semiconductor business that at the time was highly dependent on capital spending.
-Manufacturers desperate to keep their fab plants full and afford constant modernization in a fast moving industry became hyper-competitive.
+The 1980 and 1981–1982 general recessions were followed by high-interest rates that curbed capital spending.
+This reduction played havoc on the semiconductor business, which at the time was highly dependent on capital spending.
+Manufacturers desperate to keep their fab plants full and afford constant modernization in a fast-moving industry became hyper-competitive.
 The many new entrants to the market drove gate array prices down to the marginal costs of the silicon manufacturers.
-Fabless companies such as LSI Logic and CDI survived on selling design services and computer time rather than on the production revenues.
+Fabless companies such as LSI Logic and CDI survived on selling design services and computer time rather than on production revenues.

 As of the early 21st century, the gate array market was a remnant of its former self, driven by the FPGA conversions done for cost or performance reasons.
-IMI moved out of gate arrays into mixed signal circuits and was later acquired by Cypress Semiconductor in 2001; CDI closed its doors in 1989; and LSI Logic abandoned the market in favor of standard products and was eventually acquired by Broadcom.
+IMI moved out of gate arrays into mixed-signal circuits and was later acquired by Cypress Semiconductor in 2001; CDI closed its doors in 1989; and LSI Logic abandoned the market in favor of standard products and was eventually acquired by Broadcom.